Thespyinthehole/EasyLexer/README.md

 ### Error detection

-After you have run `lexer.parse`, you will be given back a list of tokens, however this list will either be the list of errors or the complete list of tokens.
-The contents can be defined by checking the field `lexer.successful` being true, in which case the list will be the valid tokens extracted from the input string.
-Otherwise, it will contain the errors.
-In both cases, the tokens you receive will contain a line number and a character position along that line which determines where the start of that token is in the input string.
+When running `lexer.parse`, a `LexicalException` can be thrown.
+If this is thrown that means that there is at least 1 character which did not match a valid token.
+After putting a try catch block around the `lexer.parse`, you should be able to detect when the errors occur and print them too the user.
+You can either use `.what()`, which will give a full `char*` explaining the errors, or you can access the tokens in the `errors` property of the exception.
+These tokens will contain the line number and character number that the token started at.

 ### Compiling the code
 When compiling your code, do what you would normally do when compiling except you will need to add the `EasyLexer.cpp` to the compiler, either through an IDE or by adding the file to the command in the terminal.